Hazard Notification System (HANS) for Volcanoes

 Current Aviation Color Code: GREEN

-Pavlof Volcano is a snow- and ice-covered stratovolcano located on the southwestern end of the Alaska Peninsula about 592 mi (953 km) southwest of Anchorage.
-The volcano is about 4.4 mi (7 km) in diameter and currently has an active vent on the east side close to the summit.
+Pavlof Volcano is a snow- and ice-covered stratovolcano located on the southwestern end of the Alaska Peninsula about (592 miles (953 km) southwest of Anchorage.
+The volcano is about 4.4 miles (7 km) in diameter and has recently active vents on the north and east sides close to the summit.
 With over 40 historic eruptions, it is one of the most consistently active volcanoes in the Aleutian arc.
 Eruptive activity is generally characterized by sporadic Strombolian lava fountaining continuing for a several-month period.
-Ash plumes as high as 49,000 ft (15 km) above sea level have been generated by past eruptions of Pavlof, and during the March 2016 eruption, ash plumes as high as 40,000 ft (12.2 km) above sea level were generated and the ash was tracked in satellite data as distant as eastern Canada.
-The nearest community, King Cove, is located 30 mi (48 km) to the southwest of Pavlof.
+Ash plumes as high as 49,000 ft above sea level have been generated by past eruptions of Pavlof, and during the March 2016 eruption, ash plumes as high as 40,000 ft above sea level were generated and the ash was tracked in satellite data as distant as eastern Canada.
+The nearest community, King Cove, is located 30 miles (48 km) to the southwest of Pavlof.

 CONTACT INFORMATION: